sul-cidr/kl-api/notes/setup.md

 1. Download the `landmarks.csv` and `photographs.csv` files and put them in the `/data` directory

-1. Import data from the legacy database and flat files.
+1. Import data from the legacy database and flat files. (~10 minutes)

   ```
   rake db:import:up
   ```

-1. index genealogical relationships in Neo4j.
+1. index genealogical relationships in Neo4j. (~10 minutes)

   ```
   rake neo4j:index